judasgutenberg/Esp8266_RemoteControl/README.md

 Finally, I prefer my code to be as straightforward as possible.
 I don't, for example, appreciate clever one-line solutions to programming challenges and prefer to use explicit loops where it is obvious to as many viewers as possible what precisely is going on.
 Similarly, I prefer an imperative over a declarative coding style, and I've never been enamored with an object-oriented approach.
 This is not to say this code contains none of those things, but I keep it to a minimum.

 Obviously, if one is insisting on making all their own database access and login methods, there is a huge possibility of security vulnerabilities creeping into the design.
 I'm well-versed in most of these, though it's possible I've overlooked something.
-My reporting system gives immense powers to super users, for example, but that's something I personally demand.
+My reporting system gives immense powers to super users, for example, but that's something I personally need and have gotten used to having.
 And it's easy enough not to give access to report writing (or even execution) to your users under this system.

 ![alt text](esp8266-remote-schematic.jpg?raw=true)
 ## Hardware Setup